Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem : cases and subcases

-Considering the neighborhoods of the $\cll b$-nodes, we find that the next diagonal is a $\dll dd\dll ee$-diagonal for some different $\cll d$ and $\cll e$ (recall that we avoid the possibility for this diagonal to be binary or one-color).
+Considering the neighborhoods of the $\cll b$-nodes, we find that the next diagonal is a $\dll dd\dll ee$-diagonal for some different $\cll d$ and $\cll e$ (recall that we avoid the possibility for this diagonal to be binary or one-color, considered in subcase~\ref{case6d2ii}).
 We see that every $\{\cll 1,\cll 2\}$-node has neighbors of colors $\cll a$, $\cll b$, and $\cll c$.
 This allows us to reconstruct the colors of the following nodes:

-If the nodes marked by $*$ have a color different from $\cll b$, then there are $\cll b$-nodes at distance $3$ from the $\dll 12$-diagonal, and, hence, there are $\{\cll 1,\cll 2\}$-nodes at distance $3$ from the $\dll 12$-diagonal.
-We finally obtain the situation of Proposition~\ref{p:4d1}(b).
+If the nodes marked by $*$ have a color different from $\cll b$, then there are $\cll b$-nodes at distance~$3$ from the $\dll 12$-diagonal, and, hence, there are $\{\cll 1,\cll 2\}$-nodes at distance~$4$ from the $\dll 12$-diagonal.
+We finally obtain the situation of Proposition~\ref{p:6d1}(ii), i.e. the coloring is equivalent, up to shifting of $\dll 12$-diagonals, to the coloring of Fig.~\ref{JJ}.